My name is Rachel Louise Barry. I am a Montrealer of Irish descent, born in Montreal, a city now known as a multicultural and multilingual city.

 The Rachel of the Rachel Louise Barry comes from my grand-mother on my mother's side.
 Louise, my mother told me, was a princess and my grand-father, whom I called grand-papa Ti-Oui was a Louis.

-I never checked who this princess was, but she must have been a nice princess since, in one particular primary school year, we were seven Louise in the same class.
+It's only recently that I checked who this princess was.
+She could have been the artistic Princess Louise, Queen Victoria's sixth child who died on December 3, the same day I was born.
+She certainly was a much loved princess since, in one particular primary school year, we were seven Louise in the same class.

 I still have very pleasant memories from my first school years at l'École des Saints-Martyrs-Canadiens in Ahuntsic-Cartierville and from the Gabriel-Lalemant park nearby where all the local kids gathered and played.